shapeintheglass/DanielleRandomizer/modinfo.md

 Please report issues to [url=https://reddit.com/u/shape_in_the_glass]/u/Shape_in_the_Glass[/url]﻿ or [url=https://www.reddit.com/user/Tsundereployer/]/u/Tsundereployer[/url]﻿!

+We now have a [url=https://discord.gg/MNGZjucxDE]Discord server[/url] for the randomizer as well for feedback and bug reports.

 Also feel free to share your ideas on how to expand the mod!
 Here are some features that are tentatively planned down the line:
 [list]
 [*]Tweaked neuromod abilities (ex. expanded range of typhon created by Phantom Genesis)